 Clients expressed that charges were a key part of their search criteria, so we have made it easy to compare a fund's charges against its peers.
-The Wealth Shortlist and Fund Finder tools have been developed through listening to our clients.
-We put the clients first, we do it better, and we make it easy.

-NON-FINANCIAL INFORMATION STATEMENT A WIDE RANGE OF STATEMENT STAT
+NON-FINANCIAL INFORMATION STATEMENT

+A WIDE RANGE OF STAKEHOLDERS

 As a FTSE 100-listed business, we have an important responsibility to contribute to the communities around us and the wider economy.